gitmusical/notating-with-lilypond/responses/04_chords.md

 # Chords with LilyPond

 Nice job with the time signature!
 What do you notice about the barlines?
-If you'd like to listen before we move on to the next step, here's how you:
+If you'd like to listen before we move on to the next step, here's how:

 ### Chords